cheznonnon/GrabNDrag_WebExtensions/README.md

 + [New Feature] scrollable detection code is now simpler.
 + [Fixed] scroll will stop at nested scrollable objects.

+[ 0.7 ]

++ [Fixed] regression : 0.4 global cursor changer is buggy.

 [ current problems ]

 + special objects in some sites don't fire mousedown event.(may be unfixable)
++ this feature should be implemented as Firefox main code. it is impossible as an add-on.